-What are Degenerative Changes in the Spine?
+What are degenerative changes in the spine?

-A few degenerative spinal conditions
+Specific degenerative spinal conditions include:

 How is your quality of life?